Representative 9.9% (fixed)

 Top Personal Loans FAQs:

-We’ll provide the best rate for you from carefully selected trusted lenders so you can sit back and let us do the leg work.
-What’s more, when you look for a loan with us, we soft search your credit history, which means we can check your eligibility without harming your credit score.
+Customers could access great rates from carefully selected trusted lenders, so you can sit back and let us do the leg work.
+What’s more, when you search for a personal loan, you’ll only have a soft search on your credit history, which means you can check your eligibility without harming your credit score.

 Once your loan is approved, you could receive your funds the same day.

 - How does it work?

 Asda is in partnership with Freedom Finance who are a leading credit broker to offer our customers a different solution to borrowing money and finding a loan.
 We work alongside Freedom Finance so we can provide our customers with their very best loan offer from a panel of handpicked trusted lenders.

 With one application, you can search a panel of carefully selected lenders and provide you with a loan tailored to your needs.
 Once you have been approved you receive your funds which could be as quick as the same day.

 So sit back, relax and let us do the hard work.